 Bird watching in Tallahassee is one of the best outdoor activities during the fall.
 You can go it alone, or bring the family!

 Railroad Square Art District

 Railroad Square Art District is located in downtown Tallahassee, Florida.

-It features sculptures created by local artists, including a mural of Nan Boynton, the art district’s creator.
+It features sculptures created by local artists and is a treasure trove of amazing murals.
 There are also several sculptures made from scrap metal, which gives a very industrial feel that’s really appealing.

 Exhibits at The Tallahassee Museum

 Don’t let the name fool you.
 This museum is more of an outdoor world of culture and Florida wildlife.